CosmosShadow/gptpdf/README.md

 ## Process steps

-1. 使用 PyMuPDF 库，对 PDF 进行解析出所有非文本区域，并做好标记，比如:
+1. Use the PyMuPDF library to parse the PDF to find all non-text areas and mark them, for example:

 ![](docs/demo.jpg)

-2. 使用视觉大模型（如 GPT-4o）进行解析，得到 markdown 文件。
+2. Use a large visual model (such as GPT-4o) to parse and get a markdown file.